tyfon7/UIFixes/README.md

 -   Option to make unequipped weapons moddable in raid, optionally with multitool
 -   Reloading will swap magazines in-place, instead of dropping them on the ground when there's no room
 -   Grenade quickbinds will transfer to the next grenade of the same type after throwing
+-   ✨ Warning on character select screen when your PMC is carrying quest items

 #### Mail